ess-dmsc/demax-client/README.md

 ## Contributing

 *Todo*
-Please read <a href="">CONTRIBUTING.md</a> for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors